Louis Cato

-Louis Cato (born May 3, 1985) is the bandleader of the Late Show Band, the house band for The Late Show with Stephen Colbert.
-Cato is a singer, songwriter, producer, and multi-instrumentalist who plays bass, guitar, percussion, low brass, and others.
+Louis Cato (born May 3, 1985) is an American multi-instrumentalist, singer, songwriter, record producer, and the bandleader of Louis Cato and the Great Big Joy Machine, which was the house band for The Late Show with Stephen Colbert.
 He is also a solo recording artist with three albums to his credit.

 Early life

-Louis Cato was born on May 3, 1985, in Lisbon, Portugal, to African American parents.
+Cato was born on May 3, 1985, in Lisbon, Portugal, to African American parents.
 At the time, his father was stationed in Portugal by the US military, but the family left the country a few months after Cato's birth, and he grew up in Albemarle, North Carolina.
 His mother was a church organist, and Cato began playing drums at age two.
 He attended Berklee College of Music in Boston, Massachusetts, for two semesters, before leaving in 2004.